serge-chat/serge/README.md

 cd serge/
 docker compose -f docker-compose.dev.yml up --build
 ```
-The project will wait for a python debugger session to connect on port 5678.
+Alternatively, using the docker-compose.debug.yml file will cause the solution to wait for a python debugger session to connect on port 5678.
 The webui will remain unreponsive until connected.